swri-robotics/sem-apc-student-docker-environment/README.md

-# Student Docker Environment
+# Shell APC Docker Environment

-A Docker development environment for students to run CARLA and ROS.
+This is the Docker development environment for the Shell Eco-marathon APC.
+Designed to automate the setup process for CARLA and ROS, this package will download and set up CARLA, ROS1 or ROS2, and all other code needed to develop and test code for the Shell Eco-marathon APC.

 CARLA Version: `0.9.15`

-ROS Version: `Humble`
+Supported ROS Versions: `ROS1 Noetic` `ROS2 Humble`

 ## First Time Container Setup
 1. Install Docker: <https://docs.docker.com/engine/install/debian>
-2. Download/clone this repository:

-    *(Currently the docker environment is not set up to download the other repos needed to interface with CARLA: the carla-ros-bridge, the carla-shell-interface, and the student example project.
-You will need to download them seperately and put them into your ROS workspace.)*

-3. Navigate to the directory in the repository containing the `docker-compose.yaml` file and modify this line in the file to mount your ROS src directory:

-    ``` yaml
-    - <SRC>:/home/shell_ws/src # Replace "<SRC>" with the full path to your ROS src directory
-    ```

-4. Set up environment variables by running:

-    ``export GID=`id -g` ``

-    ``export UID=`id -u` ``

-5. Build and start up the Docker environment in the background with:

-    `docker compose --profile gpu up --build -d`

-    If your machine does not have a dedicated Nvidia graphics card, use the `nogpu` profile:
+    If your computer has a Nvidia GPU, you will also want to install the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)

-    `docker compose --profile nogpu up --build -d`
+    - After installing the Nvidia container toolkit, you will need to restart the Docker daemon:

+        `sudo systemctl restart docker`

+2. Add your user to the docker group so that you do not need to run all commands with sudo privileges.
+To make this modification, run the following command and log out and back into your computer:

+    `sudo usermod -aG docker $USER`

+3. Download/clone this repository.
+4. Navigate to the cloned repository directory and run the `run.sh` bash script.
+This will take you through the setup process for configuring your Docker environment.
-    After the build is complete, you should now see the CARLA server window open.
+5. After answering the prompts and waiting for the script to build the containers, you should now see the CARLA server window open.

-6. You can also now see the two Docker containers you've created with the following:
+6. You can also now see the two Docker containers you've created by running the following Docker command:

     `docker ps -a`